winkelict/TinyATCommandParser/README.md

 ### Debugging
 By default function arguments are checked and any problems are printed if HardwareSerial is available.
-This can be turned off by commeting out this macro definition:
+This can be turned off by commenting out this macro definition:

 	TINYATCOMMANDPARSE_DEBUG_ASSERTIONS